 How to choose a prop firm is one of the most critical decisions for any aspiring or experienced trader looking to trade with funded capital.
 With the explosion of prop trading firms in recent years, it’s easy to get overwhelmed by the options.

-Each firm offers different rules, profit splits, platforms, and risk models and not all are as reputable or trader-friendly as they appear.
-In this guide, we’ll walk you through exactly how to choose the right prop firm based on your goals, strategy, and trading style using objective criteria to help you avoid costly mistakes and maximize your success.
+Each firm offers different rules, profit splits, platforms, and risk models, and not all are as reputable or trader-friendly as they appear.
+In this guide, H2T Funding will walk you through exactly how to choose the right prop firm based on your goals, strategy, and trading style using objective criteria to help you avoid costly mistakes and maximize your success.

 A prop trading firm (short for proprietary trading firm) provides traders with access to the firm’s capital to trade financial instruments such as Forex, stocks, commodities, or crypto.
 Instead of risking their own money, traders use the firm’s funds and earn a portion of the profits, known as the profit split.